 - You will be directed to a new window.
 In the new window, choose ‘Security’ tab.
 Here, in the screenshot below you will notice that I have WPA2 encryption enabled.
 This is because WPA2 Encryption offers better security than the older WEP and WPA encryptions.
 Unless you’re setting up a large-scale business network with a RADIUS server, you’ll want to stick with WPA2 Personal encryption.
 You can read more on how to harden your Wi-Fi security here.

 - Here, under the Security tab you will notice ‘Network Security Key’ field.
 This field contains your wireless network password in a hidden state.

 - To reveal the wireless network password check the ‘Show Characters’ option and click on ‘OK’.
 You will now be able to view your lost Wireless Network Password.
 It’s so simple!

 This is how you can view the lost wireless password in Windows 8 and Windows 7 too.

 If you have forgotten the Wi-Fi network key, you can also run a free tool called WirelessKeyView.
 The ingenious program has the ability to recover all wireless network security keys/passwords (WEP/WPA) stored in your computer by the ‘Wireless Zero Configuration’ service.
-It even allows deleting keys from old networks that you no longer need and copy the ones that you require to the clipboard to send or save.
+It even allows deleting keys from old networks that you no longer need and copying the ones that you require to the clipboard to send or save.

 If you have any additional tips to offer, please do share them in the comments section below.